testy4j/testy/README.md

 # Testy

-*Testy is a Fluent HTTP API Java library, especially designed to be integrated with [pal](http://paltest.org)*
+*Testy is a Fluent API Java library, especially designed to be integrated with [pal](http://paltest.org)*

 **Versioning**:  [Semantic Versioning](http://semver.org/)